 On September 3, 1582, Anna Christine von Falken, Erbin von Nassenerfurt, marries Philipp Wilhelm von Cornberg, the son of Wilhelm IV von Hessen-Kassel.

 The Falken bloodline also continues in the Nassau line via Anna Christine von Falken.
-The most striking example of this involves the facial features.
-The Falken family has Mongolian blood due to the fact that “Ogadai Kahn” (Djenghis Kahn descendant) invaded Poland in 1241 which resulted in mixed offspring in that region where the Grafen von Falken resided from 1424 up till 1557.
+The most striking example of this involves the Teutonic facial features.

-See below picture and the striking Mongolian resemblance between Maurits Falkenreck and Prince Alexander (1851-1884):
+See below picture and the striking resemblance between Maurits Falkenreck and Prince Alexander (1851-1884):